chmike/securecookie/README.md

 form response with it's field values to the site along with the secure cookie !

-If the form is to send *n* pizzas to the account holder where *n* is a field value that the mean attacker as set to 10 for instance, the site owner checking only the secure cookie validity will assume that the victim ordered 10 pizzas.
+If the form is to send *n* pizzas to the account holder where *n* is a field value that the mean attacker has set to 10 for instance, the site owner checking only the secure cookie validity will assume that the victim ordered 10 pizzas.
-It will be very difficult to sort out what happened.
+It will be very difficult to sort out what happened when the delivery man arrives to the user's home with his 10 pizzas.

 To avoid this, the solution is to add a way to authenticate the form response.
 This is done by adding a hidden field in the form with a random byte sequence, and set a secure cookie with that byte sequence as value and a validity date limit.
-When the user fill that form, the server will receive back the secure cookie and the field value.
+When the user fill that form, the server will receive back the secure cookie and the hidden field value.
 The server then check that they match to validate the response.

 An attacker can forge a random byte sequence, but can't forge the secure cookie that goes with it.

-The above method works with forms, not with REST API like requests because the server can't send the random token to the client that it can use as challenge.
+The above method works with forms, not with REST API like requests because the server can't send the random token to the client that can use as challenge.
+For REST API like authenticated transactions, the client and server have to both know a secret byte sequence they use to compute a hmac value over the URI, the method, the data and a message sequence number.
+They can then authenticate the message and the source.

+The secret byte sequence can be determined in the authentication transaction with public and private keys.
+There is no need for TLS to securly authenticate the client and server.
+A secret cookie is no help here.